- Our Hospital

 Charity – Sheffield Children’s Hospital

 Sheffield Children’s NHS Foundation Trust is one of only four dedicated children’s hospital trusts in the UK and provides integrated healthcare for children and young people, including community and mental health care as well as acute and specialist services.
-During 2018 we raised over £2,000
+We raised over £2,000

 Charity – Action Duchenne

 Duchenne muscular dystrophy is the most common fatal genetic disorder diagnosed in childhood, affecting approximately 1 in every 3,500 live male births.
-During 2016 we raised £4116.52
+We raised over £4,000

 Charity – St Luke’s Hospice

-The money raised helped St Luke’s Hospice care for people whose illnesses are no longer curable, enabling them to achieve the best possible quality of life during the final stages of their illness.
+St Luke’s Hospice care for people whose illnesses are no longer curable, enabling them to achieve the best possible quality of life during the final stages of their illness.
+We raised over £5,000